 01 of 07

 Have fun with your adult children at every opportunity.
 Also praise your child's parenting skills whenever it is possible and appropriate.
 Simple statements such as, "I love how you explain things to Thomas," can be powerful in fostering the feeling that you approve of your child as a parent.
 And parental approval is probably still important to your adult child.

 Don't let family ties be an excuse for rudeness.

-For most interactions with your adult child, you must be diplomatic.
-The guideline here is to act as you would behave if the person were not related to you.
+The key to most interactions with adult children is to act as you would behave if the person were not related to you.
 Imagine that you are dealing with a younger adult with whom you are close, but who is not a part of your family.
-It may help you to have a particular person in mind -- Johnny, for example.
+It may help you to have a particular person in mind.
 When you are considering saying something to your adult child, ask yourself, "Would I speak this way to Johnny?"
-If the answer is no, then... don't say it, or say it in a different way.
-Our family members deserve at least the same courtesy that we extend to the world at large.
+If the answer is no, then don't say it, or say it in a different way.
+Our family members... deserve at least the same courtesy that we extend to the world at large.

 03 of 07

 Think before you talk.

 That is, of course, a good rule for almost every person in almost every situation, but it is also difficult for us all.
 Everyone at some time or another is going to say something he or she should not have said.
 Forgiveness is more likely, however, if we have built up a history of being kind and non-interfering.